cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/3-Cookies.md

 # [Cypress.Cookies.preserveOnce( *name1*, *name2*, *name3*, ... )](#section-preserve-usage)

 Will preserve cookies by name.
 Pass an unlimited number of arguments.
-These preserved cookies will not be cleared when the next test starts.
+These preserved cookies will not be cleared before the next test starts.

 ***

 # [Cypress.Cookies.defaults( *options* )](#section-defaults-usage)

-Set defaults for all cookies, such as whitelisting a set of cookies to bypass being cleared after each test.
+Set defaults for all cookies, such as whitelisting a set of cookies to bypass being cleared before each test.

 ***